-U. Unmatched Transactions and Balances
+T. Unmatched Transactions and Balances

 The reconciliation of the change in net position requires that the difference between ending and beginning net position equals the difference between revenue and cost, plus or minus prior-period adjustments.
 The unmatched transactions and balances includes unmatched intra-governmental balances on the Balance Sheet and includes unmatched intra-governmental current year transactions on the Statement of Operations and Changes in Net Position to reconcile the change in net position to ensure beginning and ending net position equals the difference between revenue and cost, plus or minus prior-period adjustments.
 Unresolved intra-governmental differences (i.e., unmatched transactions and balances) result in errors in the consolidated financial statements.
-The ultimate effect on the accrual-based financial statements of resolving and correcting these differences has not been fully determined and could be material.